 RF Transmissions are Inherently Insecure

-Sifers-Grayson relies heavily on Radio Frequency (RF) transmissions at the test range to conduct daily operations.
+Many organizations rely heavily on Radio Frequency (RF) transmissions to conduct daily operations.
 Chris Risley from Security Magazine says: "[RF protocols] may have security protocols, but they don’t have the battle-hardening to properly identify and mitigate radio-borne threats.
 Traditional security products ignore RF protocols in the air and wait for issues to show up as symptoms on the wired network."

 Listening in isn't discouraged